rossgore/weird_machine_gadgets/model-backdoor-work/goldwasser/README.md

 ## Parameter Choices and the BBP Regime

-The CLWE error scale $\sigma$ and the dimensions $(d, D)$ must be chosen so that the perturbation stays below the BBP transition for the intended spectral tests.
-The spectral test in `run_bank_tests.py` reports the estimated $\gamma$, aspect ratio $eta$, MP bulk bounds, leading eigenvalue, and BBP threshold SNR.
+The CLWE error scale sigma and the dimensions (d, D) must be chosen so that the perturbation stays below the BBP transition for the intended spectral tests.
+The spectral test in `run_bank_tests.py` reports the estimated gamma, aspect ratio beta, MP bulk bounds, leading eigenvalue, and BBP threshold SNR.

 If you modify `input_dim`, `rff_dim`, or `sigma`, re-run the bank tests and check that: